FREQUENTLY ASKED QUESTIONS

 When is the shortlist announced?

-The shortlist will be announced this fall.
+The shortlist will be announced in the winter.

 What does the application fee go towards?

 The application fee goes towards the administration of the prize and the production of the final book.
 The book production process includes editing and sequencing, designing of interior and cover, copyediting and proofreading, printing and on-press supervision, shipping and international distribution, as well as press and marketing of the title.

 I work in collaboration with another artist.
 Is the project still eligible for the Award?